medic/medic-reporter/README.md

 Usage
 ======

-You should be shown the `simple-example.json` form and can select any other `json` file in the dir to send SMS forms.
+You should be shown the `examples` forms and can select any other `JSON` file that is in `json-forms/index.json`.

 Todos